owlfish/tal/README.md

  * TAL - Fully implemented.
  * TALES - Fully implemented (there are no plans to implement python: and nocall:)
- * METAL - Not started.
+ * METAL - Fully implemented (more tests required - e.g. nesting)